Smokin Zo's BBQ

 Share the basics first: date, address, guest count, serving time, food direction, and setup style.
 If the event is near Pearl Street Mall, Downtown Boulder, and University of Colorado Boulder, the quote is easier to read when access and organizer requirements are clear early.

-What can affect truck, buffet, or drop-off setup in Boulder?
+What can affect truck, Buffet, OR drop-off setup in Boulder?

 The right setup protects the smoke and the line.
 We review parking, staging, guest flow, timing, and property rules before recommending a service format for Boulder, Colorado.